-- 8. (a) The 12th plan endeavoured to raise the country's Gross Enrolment Ratio (GER) in higher education in the age group of 18 to 23 years to 25.2 per cent by 2017-18 and to reach the target of 30 per cent by 2020-21. - (b) The 13th plan focuses on distance education, convergence of formal, non-formal, distance and IT education institutions. - (c) In 2011, literacy rates varied from 94 per cent in Kerala to 62 per cent in Bihar.

-(d) A study showed that unemployment of graduate and post-graduate has increased faster than among matriculates.
+- 19. (a) The Gross Enrolment Ratio (GER) in higher education in the age group of 18 to 23 years is 27% in 2019-20. - (b) There is also focus on distance education, convergence of formal, non-formal, distance and IT education institutions. - (c) As per 2011 census, literacy rates varied from 94 per cent in Kerala to 62 per cent in Bihar. - (d) A study showed that unemployment of graduate and post-graduate has increased faster than among matriculates. - Ans. (c) As per 2011 census, literacy rates varied from 94 per cent in Kerala to 62 per cent in Bihar.

-9. Infant mortality rate (IMR) has come down from 167 in 1951 to 24 in 2016.

-Ans: Infant mortality rate (IMR) has come down from 147 in 1951 to 34 in 2016.
+- 20. Infant mortality rate (IMR) has come down from 167 in 1951 to 28 in 2020. - Ans.
+Infant mortality rate (IMR) has come down from 147 in 1951 to 28 in 2020.

-- 10. The number of deaths per thousand persons in a year is called death rate. - 11.
-More than required workers are employed on a single piece of work is called disguised unemployment. - 12.
+- 21. The number of deaths per thousand persons in a year is called death rate. - 22.
+More than required workers are employed on a single piece of work is called disguised unemployment. - 23.
 Seasonal unemployment is most prevalent in rural areas.

-- 13. What do you mean by 'people as a resource'? - Ans: People as a resource means people are an asset rather than a liability, i.e. the working population of a country. - 14.
-How is education helpful in human capital formation? - Ans: Education contributes to the growth of the society.
-It enhances national income, cultural richness and increases the efficiency of governance. - 15.
-Why was mid-day meal scheme launched/ implemented?

-Ans: Mid-day meal scheme has been implemented to encourage attendance and retention of children.
+- 24. What do you mean by 'people as a resource'? - Ans.
+People as a resource means people are an asset rather than a liability, i.e. the working population of a country. - 25.
+How is education helpful in human capital formation? - Ans.
+Education contributes to the growth of the society.
+It enhances national income, cultural richness and increases the efficiency of governance. - 26.
+Why was mid-day meal scheme launched/ implemented? - Ans.
+Mid-day meal scheme has been implemented to encourage attendance and retention of children.